 The Video Theater is located on the second floor of the Student Union building beside the computer lab.
 Admission to most films is free for any MTSU students/faculty/staff (with ID) and their guests.
 Regular weekly films are all free.
 Special events, such as The Rocky Horror Picture Show, may have a cost associated with them.
-Please check our Facebook page for additional information on all our film screenings.
+Please visit the Campus Life calendar for additional information on all our film screenings.

 The movie theater seats 90, with a maximum occupancy of 95 (ADA accommodations available upon request).
 For most major film screenings, theater has capabilities for closed-caption and audio description by request using cup-holder devices provided to patrons (some older titles may not be compatible with audio description).

 The theater is capable of screening standard films, and digital movie files.
 For more information on digital files, please read the FAQ below.

 Every week during the semester (excluding breaks), SPARE screens both pre-home (in theaters) and post-home (DVD/streaming) films in the Student Union Video Theater.
 The screenings are free for MTSU students, faculty, staff, and their guests.
 Seating is on a first-come, first-served basis.
 Patrons are allowed to bring small snacks into the theater and are expected to clean up after themselves.
 To learn about upcoming films, please visit the Campus Life calendar.
 Showtimes typically run on Thursday, Friday, and/or Saturday evenings.
 When current safety guidance recommends limiting gatherings, film screenings may be held outdoors or in alternate locations.
 Updates will be posted on Campus Life's Instagram and Facebook stories.